6AutumnLeaves/6AutumnLeaves/README.md

 <h1>👋 Hey there!</h1>
 My name is Justus Cole.
 I'm a front-end developer focused on becoming the best developer I can be.

-Right now, my focus is finishing The Odin Project and getting my Bachelor's of Computer Science.
+<br>Right now, my focus is finishing The Odin Project and getting my Bachelor's of Computer Science.

 <!---